Arboricultural Health & Structural Pruning: A Cape Town Homeowner's Guide for 2026

 It's not the same as a quick trim to keep a hedge neat.
 Structural pruning looks at how limbs attach to the trunk, whether there's included bark jammed between two competing stems, and whether the canopy is balanced enough to handle a Cape south-easter without shedding a branch onto your car.

-Our arborists prune to proper standards, not a hack job with a ladder and a pair of loppers.
-Every job is insured, quoted up front, and cleaned up before we leave your garden.
+We prune to proper standards, not a hack job with a ladder and a pair of loppers.
+Every job is quoted up front in writing, and cleaned up before we leave your garden.
 If your trees are overdue for it, that's exactly what our pruning and trimming service is for.

 Why Cape Town Trees Need Structural Pruning More Than Most